List of Australian federal elections

 This article summarises results for the general elections to the Australian House of Representatives and Senate, respectively the lower and upper houses of Australia's federal bicameral legislative body, the Parliament of Australia.
-The number of seats has increased steadily over time, from 111 for the first election, to the current total of 227.
+The number of seats has increased steadily over time, from 111 for the first election, to the current total of 227; 151 in the Lower House and 76 in the Upper House.
 The current federal government structure was established in 1901 by the Commonwealth of Australia Constitution Act, 1901.